mrcavalcanti/mosaicoo/docs/sources/installation/upgrading.md

 ### Use of unencrypted passwords for data sources no longer supported

-As of Grafana v8.1, we no longer support unencrypted storage of passwords and basic auth passwords.
+As of Mosaicoo v8.1, we no longer support unencrypted storage of passwords and basic auth passwords.

-> **Note:** Since Grafana v6.2, new or updated data sources store passwords and basic auth passwords encrypted.
+> **Note:** Since Mosaicoo v6.2, new or updated data sources store passwords and basic auth passwords encrypted.
 See [upgrade note]({{< relref "#ensure-encryption-of-data-source-secrets" >}}) for more information.
 However, unencrypted passwords and basic auth passwords were also allowed.

 To migrate to encrypted storage, follow the instructions from the [v6.2 upgrade notes]({{< relref "#ensure-encryption-of-data-source-secrets" >}}).
 You can also use a `grafana-cli` command to migrate all of your data sources to use encrypted storage of secrets.
 See [migrate data and encrypt passwords]({{< relref "../administration/cli.md#migrate-data-and-encrypt-passwords" >}}) for further instructions.

 ## Upgrading to 8.3

-In 8.3, Grafana dashboards now reference data sources using an object with `uid` and `type` properties instead of the data source name property.
+In 8.3, Mosaicoo dashboards now reference data sources using an object with `uid` and `type` properties instead of the data source name property.
 A schema migration is applied when existing dashboards open.
-If you provision dashboards to multiple Grafana instances, then we recommend that you also provision data sources.
+If you provision dashboards to multiple Mosaicoo instances, then we recommend that you also provision data sources.
 You can specify the `uid` to be the same for data sources across your instances.
 If you need to find the `uid` for a data source created in the UI, check the URL of the data source settings page.
 The URL follows the pattern ` /data source/edit/${uid}`, meaning the last part is the `uid`.

 ## Upgrading to 8.5

-The concept of a `default` data source existed in Grafana since the beginning.
+The concept of a `default` data source existed in Mosaicoo since the beginning.
 However, the meaning and behavior were not clear.
 The default data source was not just the starting data source for new panels but it was also saved using a special value (null).
 This made it possible to change the default data source to another and have that change impact all dashboards that used the default data source.

 This behavior was not very intuitive and creates issues for users who want to change the default without it impacting existing dashboards.
 That is why we are changing the behavior in 8.5.
 From now on, the `default` data source will not be a persisted property but just the starting data source for new panels and queries.